Way back in history:

 always, Aubrey is

-grinning broadly, even though his 42 car has a major "bend" in
+even though his 42 car has a major bend in it.
+The

-it.
-The mechanic's last name was Anderson — any memories?
-[Photo
+mechanic's last name was Anderson — any memories?
+For some

 is the tidy